 InSAR geodesy

 InSAR (Interferometric Synthetic Aperture Radar) has revolutionized volcanology providing dense geodetic observations (up to ~0.5 m/pixel, most likely 10-30 m/pixel), albeit with a poor temporal sampling (1-42 days depending on the SAR platform).
 One of the major limitations of the method is the presence of atmospheric signals produced by water vapor and pressure changes that are correlated with the topography.
 In the case of stratovolcanoes, these signals mimic ground deformation produced by magma reservoir pressurization, and can be very challenging to mitigate for the time scales of volcanic eruptions (0.01 - 10 days).
-I’m interested in developing and comparing approaches that can reduce the effect of these artifacts.
+I am develop and compare approaches that can reduce the effect of these artifacts, which are key to image volcano deformation and earthquake deformation in the Andean fold and thrust belt.

 Comparison of methods to correct atmospheric phase delays in ALOS-1 and CSK interferograms at Llaima (a-b only) and Villarrica volcanoes for ALOS-1 (a-b) and COSMO-SkyMED (c).
 The analysis shows that low-resolution global atmospheric models such as ERA-I do not significantly reduce the atmospheric noise variance compared with simple empirical techniques like a ramp with an elevation dependent term.
 This significantly hampers the detection of small-amplitude, transient signals in stratovolcanoes that are correlated with the spatial wavelengths of topography correlated atmospheric noise.